Oct. 8, 2021

 By Angel Ellis, Reporter

-OKMULGEE, Oklahoma — A civil case deciding the citizenship status of Ron Graham could end up appealing beyond tribal judicial systems according to Graham who has sought tribal citizenship status over 18 years.
+OKMULGEE, Oklahoma — A civil case deciding the citizenship status of Ron Graham (photo on right) could end up appealing beyond tribal judicial systems according to Graham who has sought tribal citizenship status over 18 years.

 On November 27, 2020, Marilyn Vann, President of both the Descendants of Freedmen of the Five Civilized Tribes Association and African Indians of the 5 Civilized Tribes Foundation; joined Johnnie Jae, journalist and co-host of Decolonized News Hour; and Antonio Cosme, Indigenous activist, economist, and beekeeper from Detroit.